 Waste is collected on a weekly basis and each service point is supplied with black bags by the municipality.
 In order to better manage distribution households are encouraged to collect the bags at the Technical offices.
-Prince Albert has three waste removal vehicles: a Kia 2.7I small truck equipped for daily collection of refuse, a 2.7I Kia small truck equipped for garden refuse and a Tractor for the removal of domestic waste in Leeu-Gamka.
-These vehicles have a maximum capacity of 6m3 per vehicle.
+Prince Albert has four waste removal vehicles: a UD compactor truck for daily collection of refuse, a Kia 2.7I small truck equipped, a 2.7I Kia small truck equipped for garden refuse and a Tractor for the removal of domestic waste in Leeu-Gamka.
 The waste collection in Klaarstroom and Prince Albert Road is managed from Prince Albert.
 The service delivery in Leeu Gamka is severely hampered by the frequent break-down of the tractor.
 Though repaired quickly, this has a disruptive influence on the system.